blocledger/poe-v1/README.md

 # Proof of Existence

-This project demonstrates using the Hyperledger Fabric blockchain to store a document hash so that its existence can be later proved through transaction queries.
+This project demonstrates using the Hyperledger Composer to store a document hash so that its existence can be later proved through transaction queries.

 ## Requirements